Kean University Statement on Hazing

 What is Hazing?

-Hazing is defined as any activity which endangers the physical safety of another person, or produces mental or physical discomfort; causes embarrassment, fright, humiliation, or ridicule; or degrades the individual.
+Hazing is defined as any activity that endangers the physical safety of another person, or produces mental or physical discomfort; causes embarrassment, fright, humiliation or ridicule; or degrades the individual.

 Why is Hazing Bad?

-Finally, and most importantly as an individual, you should have the same freedoms as an active member the only difference between you and an active member is that you do not know the secret ritual (basically, an oath of loyalty and secrecy) and the history of the organization.
-If that is all you have to learn, why is it necessary to be treated as a second class citizen until “they” allow you to learn it?
+Finally, and most importantly as an individual, you should have the same freedoms as an active member; the only difference between you and an active member is that you do not know the secret ritual (basically, an oath of loyalty and secrecy) and the history of the organization.
+If that is all you have to learn, why is it necessary to be treated as a second-class citizen until “they” allow you to learn it?
 Unfortunately, many active members of fraternities and sororities have the idea that the New Member Education Process is their chance to put the new members through the same degrading program that they had to endure.
-A new education process that treats you as a second class member is one that does not respect your rights.
-Instead of treating the new member with respect and as a friend, the active members who haze are in fact ignoring his/her rights.
+A new education process that treats you as a second-class member is one that does not respect your rights.
+Instead of treating the new member with respect and as a friend, the active members who haze are in fact ignoring his or her rights.
 Therefore, you should always expect to be treated with the respect that every individual deserves.